markj0hnst0n/fauxdjsmilestoneproj1/README.md

 # Testing

+### Live Testing

+The above tests were performed live on Apple Macbook Pro running the following browsers without issue:

+- Google Chrome
+- Google Chromium
+- Safari
+- Opera
+- Mozilla Firefox

+The following devices were emulated on Google Chrome developer tools running the site with no issues:

+- Ipad
+- Ipad Pro
+- Iphones 5 to X
+- Google Pixel
+- Google Pixel XL

-## On all Listed Devices emulated and all live testing scenarios the following tests were performed:
+### On all Listed Devices emulated and all live testing scenarios the following tests were performed:

 - Home page opened and scrolled to read entire Bio.